sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

   arrElements[i].addEventListener("click", function(e){clickEvent(i)}, false);
 }
 ```
-- Stop Using Document Ready when loading scripts from bottom of the body tag
 - .offset() used to get/set the x/y position of an element relative to the document. i.e. $(selector).offset().top;
 - .position() same as above but relative to the parent.
 - Cache elements when using selectors var elem = getElementByTagName('a');